Review on recent progress in the study of the $N^*(920)$ subthreshold singularity and the $\sigma/f_0(500)$ meson: The (920) N*(920) pole

 \section{The \texorpdfstring{$N^*$(920)}{N*(920)} pole}

 The existence of $N^*(920)$ pole was originally suggested in Ref.~\cite{Wang:2017agd}, where the authors analyzed all six low partial waves (two $s$ and four $p$ waves) for $\pi N$ scattering amplitudes.
 According to the product representation~\cite{Xiao:2000kx,He:2002ut,Zheng:2003rw,Zhou:2006wm}, different contributions to the $\pi N$ scattering phase shifts are additive.
 Particularly, resonance pole and virtual state pole contributions are positive whereas bound state pole contribution and `left-hand cut' contribution are negative.
 The left-hand cut or the background contribution is known in potential scattering theory to be $\delta_{b.g.}=-kR$~\cite{Hu:1948zz}, where $k$ is the channel momentum and $R$ the interaction range of the potential (exact for truncated potentials~\cite{Regge:1958ft}).
 In relativistic scattering theory the background contribution is represented by an integral on non-unitary cuts.
 It is estimated using tree-level $\pi N$ chiral amplitudes in Ref.~\cite{Wang:2017agd}, and $O(p^3)$ amplitudes in Ref.~\cite{Wang:2018nwi}, both of which are qualitatively in agreement with the potential scattering case.
 After all known contributions to the total phase shift are carefully taken into account, it is revealed that a large discrepancy with the experiment persists in the $S_{11}$ channel among all six partial waves~\footnote{ Actually, a significant mismatch also arises in the $P_{11}$ channel.
 This is compensated by an accompanying virtual pole contribution, in addition to the nucleon bound state pole.
 The existence of such a virtual pole is mandated by the `elementariness' of the nucleon~\cite{Zhang:2009bv,Cao:2020gul}. } This discrepancy can only be accounted for by the existence of second-sheet poles.
-As such, a resonance pole located at { $\sqrt{s}=895(81)-i 164(23)$ MeV } is needed to accommodate the experimental data.
+As such, a resonance pole located at { $\sqrt{s}=895\,(81)\,-\,i\, 164\,(23)\,$ MeV } is needed to accommodate the experimental data.
 In addition, it is examined that an estimation of the left-hand cut contribution at $O(p^3)$ level only slightly alters the pole position~\cite{Wang:2017agd,Wang:2018nwi}.
 See Fig.\ref{fig:S11-Wang} for an illustration.
 Furthermore, the $N^*$ pole has been subsequently confirmed in the $K$-matrix~\cite{Ma:2020sym} and $N/D$ method~\cite{CPC:10} unitarization approximation of the $\pi N$ scattering amplitude.
-Nevertheless, it is worth pointing out that a $K$-matrix unitarization approximation suffers some fundamental-level problems.
-There are three fundamental properties of the $S$ matrix: unitarity, analyticity, and crossing symmetry.
-The $K$-matrix unitarization often violates the latter two~\cite{Qin:2002hk,Guo:2007ff,Guo:2007hm} (for a pedagogical review, see also Ref.~\cite{Yao:2020bxx}).
-Hence, the $K$-matrix unitarization method and its variations are generally not suitable for the discussion of distant poles.